Slow cooker massaman curry

-A fragrant and filling southern Thai dish with peanuts and potatoes - a delicious alternative to Thai green curry.
+A fragrant and filling southern Thai dish with peanuts and potatoes - a delicious slow cooker alternative to Thai green curry.

 Place the potatoes in the slow cooker.
 Heat a large non-stick frying pan and brown the meat in batches until golden brown, then transferring to the slow cooker.
 There’s no need to add any oil to the pan as the meat is fatty enough.